Sitemap

 7. They don't use a power stretcher.

-8. They bring along children or pets.
+8. They bring along children or pets to the job or interview.

-9. They are unorganized and ill-prepared.
+9. They act strangely, are unorganized or ill-prepared.

 What Type of Experience Do They Have?

 Carpet Layer, Carpet Installer, Carpet Fitter.Some carpet installers can charge more because they are more experienced in doing more difficult jobs like custom homes and commercial work.
-Some charge less because they are used to doing easier jobs like apartments or property management work.
+Some charge less because they are used to doing easier jobs like apartment or property management work.

 4 Levels Of Installer Experience